How do teachers make use of theoretical and expert knowledge as opposed to tacit and experiential knowledge?

-What is the place of specialist knowledge in the work of teachers with children with special educational needs?
+What is the role of inter subjective relationship and the emotional aspects of working with children in the work of teachers with special needs?